I write about many subjects typically surrounding my kids, including fundraising, gifts for children, vacations, and Boy Scouts.

-Yes, Scout skits are childish, in bad taste, and a whole lot of fun.
+Yes, Scout skits are childish, in bad taste, and a lot of fun.
 Feel free to modify these skits to fit your pack's interests and values.

-Should the Skits Be Morale Based?
+Should the Skits Be Morally Based?

 As I was thinking about this, I remembered the goal of these skits is to teach Scouts to speak in public.
 All scouts are more receptive and willing to perform a funny skit than one about morals.
-Teaching kids to perform and speak in front of friends and family and other people is a great skill to learn in life.
+Teaching kids to perform and speak in front of friends and family, and other people is a great skill to learn in life.

 #1: The General Hospital Skit

 Here's an original skit that was written by our Bear den leader.